 The Executive Committee ("EC") is chaired by the Board Chair and is comprised of at least three directors.
-The EC is responsible for Board effectiveness and compliance with certain fiduciary responsibilities, including:
+The EC is responsible for compliance with certain fiduciary responsibilities, including:

-- 1. Board succession, including nominating and onboarding - 2.
-Board policies - 3.
-Board development (retreat agendas, trainings, annual Board evaluation etc.) - 4.
-Corporate filings (as detailed on the Board's Google site) - 5.
-Management of the Executive Director (including annual performance review and compensation) - 6.
+- 1. Corporate filings (as detailed on the Board's Google site) - 2.
+Management of the Executive Director (including annual performance review and compensation) - 3.
 Compliance with Terms of Reference and bylaws